IAWG-CSBC-PSON/hack2022-06-viz-comp/README.md

 ## Setup
 We setup a small client-server project using [FastAPI](https://fastapi.tiangolo.com/).
 Of course, you are free to code in your favourite language and environment.
-However, if you choose to use it follow the following steps:
+However, if you choose to use our codebase, please follow the following steps:

 **1. check out the github code**:
 `git checkout hack2022-06-viz-comp`